 Imagining Iceland: Summer Short-Program at the Icelandic Textile Centre

-The Faculty of Fine Arts and Concordia International are pleased to offer a new short-term summer program at the Icelandic Textile Centre for 2018.
+The Faculty of Fine Arts and Concordia International are pleased to offer a new short-term summer program at the Icelandic Textile Centre.
 This exciting program provides students with the opportunity to earn 3 Concordia credits while spending approximately 4 weeks in Iceland.
 Dr. Kathleen Vaughan, Associate Professor, Department of Art Education, will accompany the group.

 Program Dates & Courses

 DATE: Program dates for 2020 to be determined.

 The program consists of the following course worth 3 credits:

 This course is offered at the undergraduate, Masters and PhD levels.

 The curriculum for ARTE 398-660-850: Special Topics: Imagining Iceland will be provided by Dr. Kathleen Vaughan.
 Apart from the official curriculum, several optional field trips are being offered to students whilst in Blönduós.
 Please note that the field trips are non-compulsory and are not ARTE 398-660-850 course requirements.
 Students participating in optional field trips are deemed to have accepted the inherent risks involved (travel, driving etc.).
 Any expenses related to the field trips are at the cost of the participant.

 Field trips for 2020 to be determined.
 Here are examples of optional field trips offered during the Summer 2018 program: